angarsky/diveintopython/learn/install/mac.md

 - Check if Python is installed
 - Install Python if necessary
 - Navigate to the script in Terminal
-- Run the script using the `python` command.
+- Run the script using the `python your_script.py` command.

 By following these steps, you'll be able to run Python scripts on your Mac with ease.